1601-mma2013/Performance-Enhancer/README.md

 Group members

-•	Chirag Suresh 1132701660
+•Chirag Suresh 1132701660

-•	Daniel Lim Chern Liang 1132701802
+•Daniel Lim Chern Liang 1132701802

-•	Siti Fathimah Binti Muhiddin 1141125180
+•Siti Fathimah Binti Muhiddin 1141125180

 Project Name- Performance Enhancer

 *I. Analysis*

  1. Research

 **a.
 Scope**

-1. objectives
+1. Objectives

-To let the user get the best out of the pc that they are using
+	To let the user get the best out of the pc that they are using everyday and in every walkes of life.

 **b.
 Audit**

 1. Business and marketing plans

 	Unlock the full potential of the pc.
-Most hardware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available
+Most hardware are softlocked to perform an action only with limited hardware, this will let the processes run faster using full hardware available to the user.

-2.     branding strategy
+2. Branding strategy

-optimiser- the ability to change the performance status
+	Optimiser- the ability to change the performance status of the ideal pc to a higher performance pc.

-3.     market/field research
+3. Market/field research

-Rainmeter , unpark
+	Rainmeter , unpark cpu, Samurize,RocketDock,Emerge Desktop,AutoHotKey,Fences,Dexpot,Cairo for Windows,XWidget.

-4.     product portfolio plans
+4. Product portfolio plans

-calculate the frame rate displayed
+	This is a product is a very simple and easy to use program wthat is free to download off the web, i ts is very handy when it comes to unsing old pcs that dont have thwe prosessing power to a high end pc. or even for people with a tight budget and cannot buy a expensive pc.

-5.     competitors
+5. Competitors

-Steam Game Overlay, Overwolf
+	Steam Game Overlay, Overwolf ,GKrellM,Bleachbit, Glary Utilities, Clean Master, Wise Registry Cleaner, Iobit Advanced Systemcare, Wise Disk Cleaner, Wise Care 365, Auslogics Boostspeed.

-6.     relevant technologies
+6. Relevant technologies

-Xbox, Playstation etc.
+	Xbox 360, Playstation, Wii, iOS devices.

 **c.
 Stakeholder Interviews**

-1.     product{project} vision
+1. Product{project} vision

-To be able to unlock the full potential of the pc.
+	To be able to provide a free and easily accessable pprogram to the masses to improve the user experience by boosing the pcs performance using the disabled componentes of the factory made pcs.

 2. Risk

-Not knowing the full capabilities of the machine the user is using.
+	Not knowing the full capabilities of the machine the user is using as the person using this software could be on a highend pc, and as we limit the performance status it might work in reverse.

-3.     constraints
+3. Constraints

-The user might not be satisfied with their desired UI.
+	There are many other programs out there giving the same functions but are not free as we have to pay to get that software, and the budgetting for the development of the program .

-4.     opportunities
+4. Opportunities

 1. In spite of the obstacles we have, this project has strength from

 	a) Lightweight software

 	b) Free to use

 	c) Completely customisable

+	d) It is very helpful to people who cant afford a good pc

+	e) the coading is stable as the coding is done in processing.

-5.     users
+5. Users

-the users are between 18-28 .
+	The users are between 18-28 .

 **d.
 User Interviews & observations**

 1. Users

 	Aged between 18 -28

-2.     potential users
+2. Potential users

-multimedia students, and overclockers
+	Multimedia students, and overclockers and people who use heavy software.

-3.     behaviors
+3. Behaviors

-Wants the best of the hardware they paid so much for
+	Wants the best of the hardware they paid so much for as the parts for this pcs are not cheep so dude the underclocking of the components the user feels being cheated by the pcs company.

-4.     attitudes
+4. Attitudes

-gets frustrated when the quality of the performance of the hardware is not up to the mark
+	Gets frustrated when the quality of the performance of the hardware is not up to the mark as the components are way underclocked then their actual performance.

-5.     aptitudes
+5. Aptitudes

-users can use this application to set a benchmark for their device to perform and just let it  run in the background
+	Users can use this application to set a benchmark for their device to perform and just let it run in the background while the do their work, the program will not disturb the user untill the high load is been taken care of.

-6.     motivations
+6. Motivations

-users don’t have to worry about having to lose out on the performance of their device they paid for
+	Users don’t have to worry about having to lose out on the performance of their device they paid for, its free and easily accessable , easy to insall and set the setting , easy to use as the ui is very simple.

-7.     environments
+7. Environments

-iMacs for example are soft locked to access hard wares but it has it internally so this app  lets you utilise the full capabilityof the hard ware
+	IMacs for example are soft locked to access hard wares but it has it internally so this app lets you utilise the full capability of the hardware.

-8.     tools
+8. Tools

-Processing, Github
+	Processing, Github,c++.

-9.     challenges
+9. Challenges

-To make the program run smoothly with no delay in processing.
+	To make the program run smoothly with no delay in processing the data being fed into pur program to set an optimal benchmark to pc to achieve. the users dont know much abt overclocking and it could cause their pc to burn up.